Enrollment

 6 comparable other schools (grades Mixed) serving the same city.

 J. Knox Elementary has 909 students enrolled.
-It is a other school in Canton, GA.
+It is a public school in Canton, GA.

 34.7% of students at J. Knox Elementary are eligible for free lunch, compared to the Georgia average of 60.7%.

-J. Knox Elementary has a Resource Investment Index of 43/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+J. Knox Elementary has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).